IgnisDa/ryot/docs/content/importing.md

 required is described in the [exporting](guides/exporting.md#type-definition) documentation.

-## ExercisesJSON
+## WorkoutsJSON

-This can be used to import exercises from a generic JSON file.
+This can be used to import workouts from a generic JSON file.
 The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.